"Our Roots"; Isabela Island gastronomy, culture, and tradition

 Cover of the cookbook "Nuestras raíces" (Our Roots)

-Isabela's recipe book "Our Roots" (Our Roots) will be officially launched on august 20th of 2021.
+Isabela's recipe book "Our Roots" will be officially launched on 20 August 2021.
 The cookbook features twelve typical dishes of the island.
-It Is divided into three sections: four entrances , four main dishes and four desserts.
+It is divided into three sections: four entrances, four main dishes and four desserts.
 The authors, high school students from Isabela with the support of their mothers and grandmothers, teach us the ingredients and their preparation.
 In addition, through stories, they describe how these dishes are related to the history of their families in Isabela.

 The idea of compiling these recipes and stories is to recognize some of the culture through its culinary tradition and promote sustainable agriculture on the island.